brgillis/SHE_Validation/doc/prog_psf_res_star_pos.rst

 ``star_catalog_product``:

 **Description:** The filename of a ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_starcatalog.html>`__ in the workdir.
-This data product points to a ``.fits`` data table in the workdir with information on stars in a single observation, based on the processing performed by SHE's PSF Fitting program.
+This data product points to a ``.fits`` data table in the workdir with information on stars in the single observation to be tested, based on the processing performed by SHE's PSF Fitting program.
 This table contains the relevant information:

 * Object ID
 * Updated best-fit positions
 * Fit quality information

 See the data product information linked above for a detailed description of the data product.

+**Source:** At the present stage of development, this product is not yet being produced by PF-SHE's PSF Fitting program.
+When that program is updated to produce it, instructions for running it will be provided here.

+``ref_star_catalog_product``:

+**Description:** If provided, the filename of a ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_starcatalog.html>`__ in the workdir.
+This data product points to a ``.fits`` data table in the workdir with information on stars in a simulated observation, based on the processing performed by SHE's PSF Fitting program.
+This table contains the relevant information:

+* Object ID
+* Updated best-fit positions
+* Fit quality information

+See the data product information linked above for a detailed description of the data product.

+This reference product should be selected to be the star catalog with the worst chi-square statistics found in all simulations.
+The provided ``star_catalog_product`` will be tested against this, and the test will pass if either the ``star_catalog_product`` contains better chi-square statistics than this products, or the two are consistent in a two-sample Kolmogorov-Smirnov test.

+If this input port is not provided, instead the chi-square statistics in the ``star_catalog_product`` will be compared against an ideal distribution, by comparing the distribution of p-values to a uniform distribution.

 **Source:** At the present stage of development, this product is not yet being produced by PF-SHE's PSF Fitting program.
 When that program is updated to produce it, instructions for running it will be provided here.